tinahbu/ml_notes/algorithms/feature_engineering.md

 - dummy encoding vs one-hot encoding
     - dummy encoding
         - n level categorical variable -> n-1 dummy variables
-        - can include an intercept
+        - should include an intercept unless you have standardized all your variables, in which case the intercept is zero.
     - one hot encoding
         - n level categorical variable -> n variables
         - perfect multi-collinearity -> big issue in linear regression
 			- unsolvable for linear regression
 			- need to set intercept to be false
+        - set intercept to be false or else incur perfect collinearity

 - `sklearn` `OneHotEncoder` object/function